 Mama octopuses = The ultimate warrior

-The female Maori Octopus lay their ~7000 eggs in rock crevices, cementing them to the hard surface, and then camp out with them till they hatch.
+The female Maori Octopus lay their ~7000 eggs over a two week period in rock crevices, cementing them to the hard surface, and then camp out with them till they hatch.
 Imagine a camping trip with your kids where no one leaves until they are grown.
 Yikes!

-Luckily, the Maori octopus only has to hang around for 2 weeks but, during that time, she doesn’t have any food.
+The Maori Octo Mama tends to her eggs for just 2 months but, during that time, she doesn’t eat any food!
 All her focus is on her eggs, making sure they are protected from hungry predators, free of parasites, and sufficiently oxygenated.

 Like most octopuses, the Maori female dies shortly after her babies hatch.